What is bias lighting and how can it improve my viewing experience?

 Can I cut the LED strip?

 Yes.
-Disconnect the lights from any power, and after measuring the required length you can cut the strip between the copper contacts.
+Disconnect the lights from any power, and after measuring the required length you can cut the strip between the contacts shown below.

 Is biaslighting.com.au an official MediaLight agent?